[Copilot Studio] Tried Handling KPI Aggregation Deterministically Without Relying on LLM: Two Approaches Using Code Interpreter and Office Script

 Introduction

-When creating KPI reports, the source data is often monthly, and you frequently want to include quarterly totals, averages, and year-over-year comparisons in the report.
+When creating KPI reports, the source data is often monthly, but the report needs to include quarterly totals, averages, and year-over-year comparisons.

-The dilemma here is whether to let an LLM handle the average and year-over-year calculations.
+The tricky part is deciding "whether to let an LLM handle the average and year-over-year calculations."

-Generative AI is good at generating text, but numerical calculations can sometimes have digit errors or mix up targets, leaving uncertainty about entrusting it with monetary or ratio calculations.
+Generative AI excels at text generation, but numerical calculations can sometimes result in digit errors or confusion about targets, leaving uncertainty about entrusting monetary or ratio calculations to it.

-This article covers two approaches for performing numerical aggregation deterministically without relying on an LLM, verified with actual machines as of June 2026.
+This article covers two approaches for performing numerical aggregation deterministically without relying on an LLM, verified on actual hardware as of June 2026.

-One is a code interpreter that executes Python inside an agent, and the other is running Office Script (TypeScript) for Excel from a flow.
-Both share the same principle of writing the code used for aggregation in advance and fixing it.
+One approach uses a code interpreter that executes Python inside the agent, and the other runs Office Scripts (TypeScript) in Excel from a flow.
+Both share the same principle: writing the aggregation code in advance and keeping it fixed.

 I hope this serves as a reference for those who want to accurately aggregate collected data and turn it into materials.

-This article is the 6th installment in a series about building agents in Copilot Studio.
+This article is the 6th installment in a series on building agents with Copilot Studio.

-The series as a whole aims for an agent that handles "collection → aggregation → charts → insights → documentation" end-to-end, and this article covers the "aggregation" part.
+The series aims to build an agent that handles "collection → aggregation → charts → insights → documentation" end-to-end, and this article covers the "aggregation" part.

-Target audience: Those who want to perform accurate numerical aggregation in Copilot Studio without relying on an LLM
+Target audience: Those who want to perform numerical aggregation accurately in Copilot Studio without relying on an LLM

 Series Article List

-In the previous article (Part 5), we compared methods for giving an agent KPI data.
-This time, as the next step, we move on to methods for performing "aggregation" of that data deterministically.
+In the previous article (5th), we compared methods for providing KPI data to agents.
+This time, as the next step, we move on to performing "aggregation" of that data deterministically.

 1. What We're Doing This Time